montronsgifts/montronsgifts/about.md

 ### Handmade Blankets
 <div class="box">
   <p>
-  When not working on her books, Monica enjoys crocheting.
-She has made many different blankets of various patterns, sizes, and colors.
+  When not working on her books, Monica enjoys crocheting and making tie blankets.
+She has made many different blankets and scarves of various patterns, sizes, and colors.
 She focuses on making brightly colored baby blankets, but also occasionally makes larger blankets.
 She knows a variety of stitches and is continuing to learn and try new techniques.
   </p>
 </div>